KathyaGonzalez/KathyaGonzalez/README.md

 <h1 align="center">Hi, I'm Kathya González 👋</h1>
-<p align="center">I*m a ti and systems engineering student at the Rafael Landivar University in Quetzaltenango, Guatemala and I'm a junior developer with knowledge in the following languages and tools:</p>
+<p align="center">I'm a ti and systems engineering student at the Rafael Landivar University in Quetzaltenango, Guatemala and I'm a junior developer with knowledge in the following languages and tools:</p>
 <div align="left">
     <h3>Languages and Tools</h3>
     <div>